Video game industry

-The industry has influenced the advance of personal computers with sound cards, graphics cards and 3D graphic accelerators, CPUs, and co-processors like PhysX.
-Sound cards, for example, were originally developed for games and then improved for the music industry.
+The video game industry has played an important role in improvement of computer hardware.
+Many parts of modern personal computers were originally improved to meet the needs of video games.
+The industry has influenced the technological advancement of personal computers through sound cards, graphics cards and 3D graphic accelerators, CPUs, and co-processors like PhysX.
+Sound cards, for example, were originally developed for games and then improved for adoption by the music industry.

 Industry overview

 Size

 In 2017 in the United States, which represented about a third of the global video game market, the Entertainment Software Association estimated that there were over 2,300 development companies and over 525 publishing companies, including in hardware and software manufacturing, service providers, and distributors.
 These companies in total have nearly 66,000 direct employees.
-When including indirect employment, such as a developer using the services of a graphics design package from a different firm, the total number of employees involved in the video game industry rises above 220,000.
+If including indirect employment, such as a developer using the services of a graphics design package from a different firm, the total number of employees involved in the video game industry rises above 220,000.

 Value chain

 Traditionally, the video game industry has had six connected layers in its value chain based on the retail distribution of games: